 Euromonitor estimated that the number of adults over the age of 65 will increase by at least two-thirds between now and 2030, topping the one billion mark for the first time.
-This larger, wealthy population represents a clear, and growing, market for manufacturers of products designed to promote healthy aging, as on average, a person has eight years towards the end of their life when their health is likely to be poor.
+This larger, wealthy population represents a clear and growing market for manufacturers of products designed to promote healthy aging, as on average, a person has eight years toward the end of their life when their health is likely to be poor.

 Euromonitor put the global market size for consumer healthcare products at $210 billion in 2015, and this is expected to rise by over 6% by 2020.
 Within this market, a significant proportion of OTC healthcare products are targeted to aging consumers.
-In addition to OTC painkillers and antacids that treat specific conditions, dietary supplements such as omega-3 fatty acids, glucosamine and eye-health products also help address cardiovascular and eye health.
+In addition to OTC painkillers and antacids that treat specific conditions, dietary supplements such as omega-3 fatty acids, probiotics, glucosamine and other ingredients also help address cardiovascular health, digestion and joint health.

 This represents a huge opportunity for manufacturers of consumer healthcare products.
 If brand recognition and loyalty among consumers can be created for these newly added OTC products, there is the potential to significantly increase market share, particularly if they can deliver new benefits that meet the needs of aging consumers.

 There are many ways one might imagine creating a product that stands out from the competition.
 It might be offered in a format that is easier to swallow, or perhaps have a more pleasant taste than an alternative.
 It might have a more rapid onset of action, or simply look more attractive.

 One established dosage form that can meet all these requirements is the soft gelatin capsule, or softgel.
 The process for the mechanized production of large quantities of softgel was invented more than 80 years ago, so softgels are familiar to consumers and already have widespread acceptance in the marketplace.
 Some products, such as fish oil supplements, are today rarely found in any other format.